 Avoid sugar.
 Sugars will feed harmful bacteria and spike blood sugar.
 Spiked blood sugars levels result in inflammation in the body.
 As we know, an inflamed gut results in painful symptoms.

 Numerous foods in the supermarket, even some organic items, contain pesticides and herbicides.
 These chemicals are designed to eradicate life on the outside of plants.
-When we eat those substances, they have similar effects within our bodies.
+When we eat those substances, they have similar effects on our bodies.
 The result is a gut imbalance.
 These elements are poisons, and so they will harm our bodies.
 It is essential to consume as many organic foods as possible, and ideally growing our own or buying directly from local farmers.

 Fibre & Your Gut

 Fibre is the food for our bacteria.
-Eating fibre-rich vegetables like sweet potatoes and green leafy vegetables is fertiliser for our gut.
+Eating fibre-rich vegetables like sweet potatoes and green leafy vegetables is a fertiliser for our gut.
 Concentrate on these foods, and eat as diverse as you can.
 They will benefit your digestive health.
 Fibre absorbs water, so it is essential to drink more water when we consume fibre.
 Too much roughage can hurt a sensitive digestive system.
 If you are still healing, focus on cooked foods and soups before eating raw foods.

 Water Is Essential for Your Gut

 Drink high-quality water.
 Preferably spring water fresh from the source.
 Reverse osmosis water is good too.
-Just be sure to add minerals so it can be absorbed.
+Just be sure to add minerals so they can be absorbed.
 Tap water contains chlorine which is added to kill harmful microorganisms.
 Consuming tap water will destroy the microorganisms in your digestive system.